paultopia/gobbledygook/content/pages/syllabus.md

 Please bring a computer to every class.
 Mac, Linux, or Windows computers will work best.
 Chromebooks and tablets will work less well, though we can get them to work if need be.

 The coverage, pace, and workload in this class will be a continuing work in progress.
 Because this class isn't taught a lot in law schools, there is not much collective wisdom on how to do it successfully, and I expect to have to adapt the assignments and the pace to accommodate how readily the class takes to the material.
-So don't expect the assignments at the bottom of this document to be stable.
-They will change.
-Possibly lots.
-I haven't even written the assignments beyond a few weeks out, because I expect that they'd need to be radically changed.
-In other words, **this course is experimental**---I'll do my best to make it worth your while, but I disclaim all warranties about how well it will work this first time around.
+So don't expect the syllabus to stay stable as we move through the course.

 ## Class technological resources